elsdes3/market/README.md

 ### [Local](#local)
 1. Export the following environment variables into the local shell
    - `GCP_PROJECT_ID`
+     - GCP project ID
-   - `SERVICE_ACCOUNT_NAME`
+   - `SERVICE_ACCOUNT_NAME_BQ`
-     - during development, set this to the name of the service account created for use during development
+     - during development, set this to the name of the service account created for use in notebooks during development
+   - `SERVICE_ACCOUNT_NAME_CR`
-     - during deployment, set this to the name of the service account created for deploying a containerized version of the dashboard to GCP Cloud Run
+     - during deployment, set this to the name of the service account created for for manipulating Google Cloud Run resources, when deploying the containerized dashboard to Cloud Run

 ## [Project Organization](#project-organization)